jlonghku/SWMM_CFD/README.md

 6. View or post-processing the results of the simulation.
 For a quick start of a sample case, please refer to Section 2 in manual.
 For more settings of different control files, please refer to Section 3 in manual of setting up different case files.

-We provide some example cases in the directionary SWMM_CFD/Case.
+We provide some example cases in the directionary SWMM_CFD.
 A quick start command of the sample 1:
 ```python
 python3 main.py
 ```